SqrtNegInf/Rosettacode-Raku-Smoke/ReadMe.md

 where he wanted to demonstrate it.
 Oops. *Someone* had to do *something*.

 Daily testing results have been saved since 2016-09-01, at which point just under 600 tasks were in the system.
-At start of 2019, task count is over 1000.
+The task count now approaches 1200.
 For each task the `stdout` (and any `stderr`) are saved and tested against expected output

 Both MoarVM and JVM backends are being tested.
-MoarVM is `pull`'d daily, JVM less often, about once a month.
+MoarVM is `pull`'d daily, JVM less often.
 Fewer tasks work with JVM.
 A couple dozen crash, and it's hard to get JVM to work with modules (in particular, tasks that produce image output are affected by this).